Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Fruit is not food.
 View it as a snack that should be sparingly given.
 The sugars they contain are natural, but they're still not good for your pet.
-Don't give more than a tablespoon's worth and also, not every day.
+Don't give more than a tablespoon's worth and don't give it every day.
 Wash fruit thoroughly, remove all peels and seeds, especially from apples (apple seeds are toxic).
 Raisins, grapes and bananas are allowed, but think twice—these delights are supercharged with sugar.

 5. Good Quality Pellets

 The best pellet is Timothy-based with 20 percent-plus fiber content.
-You might come across bags containing 6 months' worth.
+You might come across bags containing six months' worth.
 Financially, it seems like a good move, but health-wise, it's not.
 As they age, pellets lose their nutritional value.
 It's best to buy fresh (check the manufacturing date) on a monthly or bi-monthly basis.
 How much you feed depends on the rabbit's age.

-- 1–3 months: Babies suckle until 7 weeks old, but should have access to pellets from around 4 weeks, in small amounts
+- 1–3 months: Babies suckle until seven weeks old, but should have access to pellets from around four weeks, in small amounts

 - 4–7 months: Unlimited pellets

-- 7–12 months: Give a half cup for every 6 pounds of body weight
+- 7–12 months: Give a half cup for every six pounds of body weight

-- 1 year and above: A quarter to a half cup is sufficient (per 6 pounds of rabbit), when your bunny has free access to hay, water and controlled amounts of daily greens.
+- 1 year and above: A quarter to a half cup is sufficient (per six pounds of rabbit), when your bunny has free access to hay, water and controlled amounts of daily greens.
 If the animals becomes overweight, lessen the amount of pellets.

 Obesity Is a Common Problem

 Overfeeding of pellets and insufficient exercise leads to unhealthy weight gain.
 Due to a host of health problems, it's critical that your pet avoids obesity.
 Make sure your bunny remains physically active, but should it get a little plump, lower the pellets from 1/8 to 1/4 cup per 5 pounds of rabbit.
 Take away fruit and use greens as treats.
 The overweight rabbit can have unlimited hay, but not alfalfa, which is too high in calories.